 Hi!
-I'm a software designer / developer based in Bristol, UK.
-Between IT contracts I enjoy world wide travels, photography and creating the occasional website - some of which are illustrated below.
+I'm a retired software designer / developer based in Bristol, UK.
+I enjoy world wide travels, trekking in the mountains, photography and creating the occasional website - some of which are illustrated below.

 All sites below work best on a large screen with a pointing device.

 This website figures out the best ever films by Genre, Actor, Director, Year, Netflix, Amazon Prime, Freeview or UK Town and the best Actors and Directors for every decade since 1915, and of all time.